-The functional and presentation currency of the Fund is Australian dollars, which is the Fund's primary currency.
+The functional and presentation currency of the Fund is Australian dollars, which is the currency of the primary economic environment the Fund operates.
 The Fund's performance is evaluated and its liquidity managed in Australian dollars.
 Therefore, the Australian dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.